 How to Grow Escallonia

-Escallonia is a summer flowering evergreen shrub which originates from South America.
-It has attractive glossy leaves and a profusion of flowers in late spring and early summer, which are usually pink, red or white, and in some varieties, scented.
+Escallonia is a summer flowering, evergreen shrub which originates from South America.
+It has attractive glossy leaves and a profusion of flowers in early summer, which are usually pink, red or white, and in some varieties, scented.

 Escallonia looks good as a specimen shrub, but also makes a great hedge.
 Escallonia is ideal for seaside gardens being tolerant of salt spray.
-I took the image on the right of an Escallonia hedge growing in Guernsey.
-Not all Escallonias are fully hardy and are best planted away from cold winds, more info below.
+I took the image on the above right of an Escallonia hedge growing in Guernsey.
+Not all Escallonias are fully hardy and are best planted away from cold winds.
+In the image below, the Escallonia is growing in a part of the UK that experiences cold temperatures.
+However, it is planted in a raised bed, which keeps the shrub dry and allows it to tolerate colder temperatures.
+Winter wet is the enemy here.

 Where to plant Escallonia

 Escallonia is best planted in full sun into good, well-drained soil away from cold winds.
-Escallonia will not flower well in shade, or thrive in soil that is winter wet.
+Escallonia will flower and tolerate dappled/light shade as long as light levels are good.
 Escallonia is trouble free, requiring no maintenance.
+As with all newly planted shrubs, water, water and water again until the roots are down and can absorb water for themselves.

 How to prune Escallonia

 It can be tempting to take the secateurs to the garden in the spring.
-Escallonias and all spring flowering shrubs should only be pruned after flowering, which is early summer.
+Escallonias and all spring flowering shrubs should only be pruned after flowering, later in the summer.
 Either do not prune it or prune it with just a light shearing after flowering in late summer.

 Escallonia grows to around 3m with 2.5m spread.
 This means if you are growing Escallonia as a hedge (and it is a popular hedging plant,) shrubs need to be planted about 45 cms apart.
 If the Escallonia has outgrown its allotted space, it is possible to prune it harder to re shape and reduce in size.
 If an Escallonia has got out of hand, it will respond to hard pruning, although it may not flower the year after pruning it will recover.